Lake Norconian Club: Naval hospital

 In September–October 1941, the United States Navy purchased the resort, and on December 8, 1941, the day after Pearl Harbor, the resort was commissioned the United States Naval Hospital in Corona.
 The hospital was located in the city of Corona at that time, but when the City of Norco was established in 1964, the hospital was officially located in Norco, as was the post office, which is now called the Norco Post Office.
 Almost immediately, the Navy held up payment, and Rex Clark spent four long years in court fighting for the $2,000,000 promised by the federal government.
 He eventually won the suit, but it is unclear exactly what the amount of the judgment was.

-The first patients arrived from the Pearl Harbor attack and were housed and treated in the luxurious rooms of the former resort.
+The first patients arrived from the Pearl Harbor attack and were housed and treated in the rooms of the former resort.
 The facility was quickly altered and expanded to include isolation wards – the hospital was the designated national tubercular and malaria treatment center for the United States Navy as well as the Naval Pacific Coast Polio facility – a 200000 sqft ward addition which was christened by Eleanor Roosevelt, a chapel, complete theater, gymnasium where wheelchair basketball was born on the wheels of "The Rolling Devils", a nurse's quarters, and corpsman quarters, among other facilities.
-At the hospital's peak in 1945 over 5000 patients were being treated.
+At the hospital's peak in 1945, over 5,000 patients were being treated.
 Many firsts occurred at the hospital: the first use of penicillin for tubercular patients, the first air transportation of Naval patients across the United States with final destination in Norco, the first uses of polio vaccine outside of Pittsburgh, the first hand-held X-ray machines, as well as advances in prosthetic devices and occupational therapy.
-Actress Kay Francis was in charge of hospital morale, and she saw to it that many of the stars who frequented the resort now entertained the patients, including The Three Stooges, the Marx Brothers, Abbott and Costello, Jack Benny, Harry James, Marlene Dietrich, Gary Cooper, Kay Kyser, James Cagney, Clark Gable and dozens of others.
+Actress Kay Francis was in charge of hospital morale, and she saw to it that many of the stars who frequented the resort now entertained the patients, including The Three Stooges, the Marx Brothers, Abbott and Costello, James Cagney and Clark Gable.

 The hospital closed temporarily in 1949 and re-opened in 1950 for the Korean War.
 During this brief closure the NBS Corona Laboratories (now known as Naval Surface Warfare Center, Corona Division since 2001) was born.
 The hospital closed for good in 1957, but the Naval Laboratory (then known as Naval Ordnance Laboratory Corona) remained.
 In 1962, 94 acre in the north were given to the state of California, and on that site was established the California Rehabilitation Center, the first state-funded addiction treatment program in the nation.
-This voluntary program – addicts had a choice of prison or CRC – moved into the old resort clubhouse, the northern wards, north wing, chapel, gymnasium, and nurses quarters.
-Unfortunately, there was a battle of attitudes, correction versus rehabilitation, and correction won.
-The prison quickly moved from low security to high medium security and 5000 of the worst of the worst resided within its walls.
+This voluntary program – those with substance use disorder had a choice of prison or CRC – moved into the old resort clubhouse, the northern wards, north wing, chapel, gymnasium, and nurses quarters.
+There was a battle of attitudes, correction versus rehabilitation, and correction won.
+The prison quickly moved from low security to high-medium security and 5,000 inmates resided within its walls.